 The local authority assessed Dan and found that he was a child in need.
-They prepared a 'child in need' plan, in accordance with Section 17 of the Children Act (England), that included providing counselling, financial support and accommodation for Dan and Cara.
-They also helped Cara get an appointment with a children's immigration solicitor at a charity.
+They prepared a 'child in need' plan, in accordance with Section 22 of the Children (Scotland) Act 1995, that included providing counselling, financial support and accommodation for Dan and Cara.
+They also helped Cara get an appointment with an immigration solicitor.
 The solicitor assisted them, free of charge, to apply for leave to remain in the UK (with recourse to public funds) and for a fee waiver, as they couldn't afford the Home Office fees.
 Their applications for leave to remain were based on Dan having lived in the UK for 7 years and they were granted 2.5 years leave to remain in the UK, with recourse to public funds.
 After this, they were able to get on mainstream benefits.
 Later, Cara was able to start working part-time, but they continued to receive some benefits as her income was too low to support them adequately.
 Dan and Cara continued to struggle with their mental health and continued counselling.